Corona Eviction Lawyer

 If you are a landlord and have a problem tenant, contact Barry Lee O’Connor & Associates today.
 Please fill out our Eviction Case Evaluation Form.
 A representative from Barry Lee O’Connor & Associates will contact you as soon as we have reviewed your information.

-For immediate assistance please call us at (951) 689-9644 to schedule a free initial landlord consultation.
+For immediate assistance please call us at (951) 689-9644 to schedule an initial landlord consultation.
 Our offices are conveniently located in Riverside.